This update has been updated.

 - MyHeritage updates their numbers regularly on their “About” page, so it’s easy to keep tabs on their growth.
 When we consider only kits that are available for genealogical matching, MyHeritage is a close third behind 23andMe, with 9.6 million kits.
 MyHeritage is probably your best bet if you live in continental Europe.

-- I’m still waiting on updated numbers from FamilyTreeDNA and GEDmatch.
-Based on prior growth rates, I project that they’re at about 1.8 million and 2.2 million, respectively.
+- I’m still waiting on updated numbers from GEDmatch.
+Based on prior growth rates, I project that they’re at about 2.2 million.
 I will update the graph (and this post) when I am able.